beryxz/unifi-webex-dl/README.md

 `accessPwd: RECORDING_PASSWORD`

-In the response JSON object, save the parameter: `mp4StreamOption`

 **Optionally**: if you wanna get the approximate filesize, sum `fileSize` with `mediaDetectInfo.audioSize`

+1. If in the response JSON object there is the `downloadRecordingInfo.downloadInfo.hlsURL`, follow to [Download a HLS Stream - STEP 3b](#download-a-hls-stream---step-3b)
+2. Otherwise, save the parameter: `mp4StreamOption` and proceed to [Download a HLS Stream - STEP 3a](#download-a-hls-stream---step-3a)

-### Download a HLS Stream - STEP 3
+### Download a HLS Stream - STEP 3a

 > POST <https://nfg1vss.webex.com/apis/html5-pipeline.do>